 - Free financial tools.
 Fabric’s last will and testament and online financial management products don’t cost a penny — whether or not you’re an insurance customer.

 - Great Trustpilot score.
-Fabric has an unusually high 4.8 rating (on about 1,900 ratings) on the prominent consumer review website, which we recently reviewed.
+Fabric has an unusually high 4.7 rating (on about 2,047 ratings) on the prominent consumer review website, which we recently reviewed.
 That’s not to mention an A+ rating via the Better Business Bureau.

 Fabric Insurance Review: Where It Falls Short

 You can probably predict most of Fabric’s cons before reading this section.
 It’s still a relatively new company and is part of the group that’s disrupting the insurance industry.